collapsed-stacks/startups/questions/5446/how-to-get-overdue-payment-of-1k-from-a-retail-company-in-qatar.md

 - tagged: `software`, `payment`, `difficult-client`
 - score: 3

-<p>We are a mISV that provides desktop software solutions.</p>
+We are a mISV that provides desktop software solutions.

-<p>We have a client in Qatar that has been using our solutions since the past 2 years at its various stores.</p>
+We have a client in Qatar that has been using our solutions since the past 2 years at its various stores.

-<p>While they always seem to be a bit late in paying our fees, we ignored it due to the long business relationship. </p>
+While they always seem to be a bit late in paying our fees, we ignored it due to the long business relationship.

-<p>But this time the payment is almost 6 months overdue, and they haven't responded to our communication since the past 2 months.</p>
+But this time the payment is almost 6 months overdue, and they haven't responded to our communication since the past 2 months.

-<p>Being a mISV we can't hire a full time lawyer to deal with this problem, that too in Qatar. </p>
+Being a mISV we can't hire a full time lawyer to deal with this problem, that too in Qatar.

-<p>So what options do we have to get this payment asap?</p>
+So what options do we have to get this payment asap?

-<p>Your help will be highly appreciated.</p>
+Your help will be highly appreciated.

-<p>Thank you.</p>
+Thank you.

 ## Answer 5448